 12 Bewitching Facts About The Craft

-Almost two decades ago, a film about a group of teenage witches hit theaters and completely changed the subgenre.
+In 1996, a movie about a group of teenage witches hit theaters and completely changed the subgenre.
 The Craft did away with cheesy pointy hats and broomsticks and taught moviegoers a few things about Wicca and paganism.
 Just in time for Halloween, here are 12 things you might not know about the cult classic witch flick.

 Actress Robin Tunney had shaved her head for her role as Debra in 1995's Empire Records, so when she auditioned for the role of Sarah, she had less than an inch of hair.
 In the Blu-ray special features, Tunney remembered that director Andy Fleming thought she looked like “a little freak,” which he didn't deny.
 “We actually got her a wig and did a screen test with her with longer hair,” said Fleming.
 “It’s amazing what a difference hair can make.”